Virgil: A name for the mythic wise companion that walks beside us through the unknown.

 Tarot: A therapeutic & creative approach

 Used with therapeutic intention and a mindful embrace of the present moment, the cards become another form of creativity.
 A dialogue between different parts of yourself, in service of insight and wholeness.
+Curious clients are welcome to express interest at their own leisure.

 Ethics